veo-labs/openveo-plugin-generator/docs/back-end.md

 })(angular.module('ov.library'));
 ```

-Open [conf.js](conf.md#back-end-scripts) file and add the newly created file to the list of files to be loaded by OpenVeo :
+Open [conf.js](conf.md#back-end-scripts) file and add the newly created file to the list of files to be loaded by OpenVeo:

 ```js
 backOffice: {